API development platform Postman nabs $150 million at a $2 billion valuation

 Postman, a collaborative platform where developers can build, test, and iterate their application programming interfaces (APIs), has raised $150 million in a series C round of funding led by Insight Partners.
 This takes the San Francisco-based company’s total funding to more than $200 million and gives it a valuation of $2 billion.
 (This is the first time Postman has ever revealed a valuation.)

-Founded out of India in 2014, Postman has built an API development platform that’s used by more than 11 million developers and 500,000 companies, including Shopify, Box, Intuit, and Microsoft.
+Founded out of India in 2014, Postman has built an API development platform used by more than 11 million developers and 500,000 companies, including Shopify, Box, Intuit, and Microsoft.
 APIs are what enable different pieces of software to integrate and “talk to” each other — they are the cornerstone of most modern apps, allowing companies to add extra utility without having to build the functionality from scratch.
 Companies have built substantial businesses off the back of APIs, including the likes of Twilio and tech juggernauts such as Google.

 Recent reports suggest demand for APIs has spiked during the COVID-19 crisis.
 RapidAPI, an API marketplace that last month raised $25 million from big-name backers that include Microsoft’s M12 and Andreessen Horowitz, said it has seen a “significant developer response” to the global pandemic, with users turning to its marketplace to integrate relevant coronavirus APIs into their own applications.
 Without divulging specific figures, Postman CEO and cofounder Abhinav Asthana said the company had also seen “record” API usage during the coronavirus outbreak.

-“We’ve seen a surge and, as a matter of fact, record usage of APIs on the Postman platform during the past few months as business shift to digital,” Asthana told VentureBeat.
+“We’ve seen a surge and, as a matter of fact, record usage of APIs on the Postman platform during the past few months as businesses shift to digital,” Asthana told VentureBeat.

 API first